 “Revenue will not come from the hardware, but instead from services on top,” Badarinath said.
 “In the IoT era, new models such as subscriptions, freemiums and bundles are rapidly becoming the preferred choice over traditional hardware options.
 Services are easily upgradeable, much more amenable to ecosystems that are constructed around hardware, and provide multiple revenue opportunities rather than a one-time sale.”

 The problem with this service-centric environment is that small businesses are struggling to find the best strategy to charge customers for value in a transparent, secure and easy manner, Badarinath said.
-A customer-centric commerce platform can keep track of critical data like purchase history, payment methods and loyalty program information to help companies improve the customer experience and create a solid foundation for monetization.
+A customer-centric commerce platform can keep track of critical data like purchase history, payment methods and loyalty program information to help companies improve the customer experience and create a solid foundation for monetisation.

-Harnessing and analyzing data
+Harnessing and analysing data

 The premise of the IoT is that, at any given time, devices can transmit data to and from one another and process it to improve decision-making.
 Businesses have already been tackling the challenge of harnessing Big Data through their own internal analytics platforms.
 The IoT presents this same challenge on an even larger scale.

 “The IoT is not just about connecting cameras, fridges, vehicles, etc.,” said Todd Krautkremer, vice president of sales and marketing at cloud-based virtual private network service Pertino.
-“People want to analyze vast amounts of data and be able to do things with that information that are relevant and impactful.
+“People want to analyse vast amounts of data and be able to do things with that information that are relevant and impactful.
 But how do we take this data and make it intelligible, accessible and actionable from a business standpoint?”

 The cloud and the customer experience